JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 1. The release notes are not formatted as they are with semantic-release.
 2. GoReleaser does not commit a `CHANGELOG.md` back to the repo.
 3. It appears GoReleaser only works with Go projects, while semantic-release can work regardless of the underlining language as it's git commit based.

+Putting aside the fact this repository uses go as an example project, with some minor tweaks, the configurations used for semantic-release in this repository can be transferred and applied to any project regardless of programming language.

 ### GitHub Release